The Ultimate Songwriting Jumpstart, with Jacques Hopkins on The Online Course Guy.

 I spoke with professional songwriters, amateur songwriters, and musicians & singers that might be interested in songwriting.

-The initial contact was an invitation to discuss the subject… for me it was “How do you write songs?” and a request to Skype or phone chat for 20ish minutes (schedule extra time for yourself in case the discussion goes longer).
+The initial contact was an invitation to discuss the subject… for me it was “How do you write songs?” and a request to Zoom or phone chat for 20ish minutes (schedule extra time for yourself in case the discussion goes longer).

 With professionals, ask: how did you learn songwriting, what do you find the most difficult part, what would you tell your 10 year younger self?